Everest Base Camp Trek Map

 You will come across an abundance of Tea houses along the trail as you commence your trek from Lukla.
 The trail will gradually ascend upwards to the Dudh Kosi valley up to the famous Namche Bazaar 3,438m.

-Further ahead, you will pass Phakding 2,610m and Monjo 2,835m and hike on towards the entrance of the Sagarmatha National Park at Jorsale checkpoint.
+Further ahead, you will pass Phakding 2,610m and Monjo 2,835m and hike on toward the entrance of the Sagarmatha National Park at the Jorsale checkpoint.

 You will overlook the fantastic view of the Thamserku 6,623m, Kangtega 6,782m, and Ama Dablam 6,812m mountains, along the trail from Mono 2,835m to Tengboche 3,860m.

-Eventually, the trail gets steeper through Pangboche 3,985m until you arrive at Pheriche 4,371m or Dingboche 4,410m.
+Eventually, the trail gets steeper through Pangboche 3,985m until you arrive at Pheriche at 4,371m or Dingboche 4,410m.
 From here on, you will hike 6 hours to the beautiful lateral moraine of the Khumbu glacier at Lobuche 4,940m.

 It is the final leg of the trek as you commence the trek through the last settlement at last Gorak Shep 5,164m and over the glacier to Everest Base Camp.

 Places while returning from the trek